facebook/infer/README-pulseinf.md

 # How to remove debug output

-The new Pulse-OO checker is a DEVELOPMENT build which prints a lot of debug output and generate very large log files for development purpose.
+The Pulse-♾️ checker is a DEVELOPMENT build which prints a lot of debug output and generate very large log files for development purpose.

 To remove the excessive debug output printed by default in pulse-OO, do the following:

-Edit the termination-run-all.sh and remove: "--debug-level=2" and "-g" on the pulse invocation line
+Edit the termination-run-all.sh and remove: "--debug-level=2" and "-g" from the pulse invocation line.

+Enjoy!